David Lefèvre (serial killer): Julien Guérin

-On January 13, 2011, after a long party, Lefèvre took Guérin in his car, ostensibly to drive to Belgium to buy cigarettes.
+On 13 January 2011, after a long party, Lefèvre took Guérin in his car, ostensibly to drive to Belgium to buy cigarettes.
 However, he instead drove to the swamp near Camon, where he got him out and hit him with a baseball bat.
 This caused Julien to fall into the swamp, and drown less than a minute later.
 Lefèvre quickly left the scene and returned home, thinking at the time that his friend was still alive.
 In order not to arouse suspicion, he disposed of the bat.
 A day later, he went to Guérin's girlfriend and told her that he had dropped him off in Amiens.
 A complaint was filed for Guérin's disappearance the next day, but Lefèvre, knowing how interrogators operated, managed to convince the investigators that he had simply acted a messenger for Julien.
 Lacking evidence to detain him, he was released without charge.

-A week into Guérin's sudden disappearance, his younger sister attempted to file a missing persons report, but as he was of legal age, the police refused to start an investigation.
+A week into Guérin's sudden disappearance, his younger sister attempted to file a missing person's report, but as he was of legal age, the police refused to start an investigation.
 In the meantime, Lefèvre continued cooperating with them, as he was never considered a suspect in the case.

-On February 14, 2011, Guérin's lifeless body was in the middle of the Avre by a municipal employee who was cleaning the riverbanks.
+On 14 February 2011, Guérin's lifeless body was found in the middle of the Avre by a municipal employee who was cleaning the riverbanks.
 The corpse was brought to the coroner, but as the body was determined to have been in the river for more than a month, the autopsy took considerably longer than usual.
 A month later, the cause of death was officially designated as accidental, with coroners rationalizing that Guérin's addiction to buprenorphine and methadone, and possibly consumption of strong vodka, resulted in his death.

 Around this time, Lefèvre bought himself a new gun.
 In August of that year, he learned that his mutual friend, Sylvie, had begun a relationship with a 24-year-old man named Alexandre Michaud.
-Agitated and feeling 'left on the sidelines' by a friend yet again, he began to harbor resentment towards Michaud.
+Agitated and feeling 'left on the sidelines' by a friend yet again, he began to harbour resentment towards Michaud.